People with Alzheimer’s disease or dementia may repeat the same thing over and over

 Your older adult isn’t doing it on purpose to annoy you.
 They truly aren’t aware that they’re repeating themselves the second or twenty-third time.

-That’s why it’s important to arm yourself with kind techniques that change the subject or stop the flow of questions before you get too frustrated.
+That’s why it’s important to arm yourself with kind techniques that change the subject or stop the flow of questions before you get too frustrated by a constant barrage of repetitive questions.